 Identify slow-movers and dead stock

-Not all inventory rotates at the same speed.
+Not all inventory rotates equally.
 Analyze by product category:

-- Fresh products: Must be used within 3-5 days
+- Fresh products: Must be consumed within 3-5 days

 - Meat and fish: Maximum 1 week inventory